pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

 ## Using the Official PyPI JSON Feed

 Fortunately, PyPI provides a proper JSON feed for a package's statistics, so that's the end of our scraping.
+Here's a function to grab the package metadata and download information:

     def package_data(package, version):
         """
         Hit the official json feed for a package and version
         """